CRCL’s Native Plants Program

-Founded in 2000, CRCL’s Native Plants Program (NPP), formerly known as the Habitat Restoration Program, leads our efforts to restore Louisiana’s coastal habitats by engaging volunteers and stakeholders to be a part of the solution.
+Founded in 2000, CRCL’s Native Plants Program (NPP), leads our efforts to restore Louisiana’s coastal habitats by engaging volunteers and stakeholders to be a part of the solution.
 Our partnerships and events facilitate environmental stewardship by Louisiana industries, landowners, business leaders, residents and visitors.

 The NPP provides valuable educational experiences for its volunteers.
 Participants learn about our coastal land loss crisis, its main causes and the various solutions being implemented across the entire Louisiana coast.

-Since its inception, the NPP has engaged more than 14,500 volunteers and directly restored more than 4,500 acres of coastal wetlands in Louisiana.
+Since its creation, the NPP has engaged more than 15,000 volunteers and directly restored more than 4,500 acres of coastal wetlands in Louisiana.

 Dune Grass Plantings